gotthardp/rabbitmq-coap-pubsub/README.md

    $ ./coap-client coap://127.0.0.1/ps/topic1
    </pre>
  - Subscribe to a topic by `GET /ps/topic1 Observe:0 Token:XX`
+ - Receive publications as `2.05 Content Token:XX`
    <pre>
    $ ./coap-client coap://127.0.0.1/ps/topic1 -s 10 -T "XX"
    </pre>
- - Receive publications as `2.05 Content Token:XX`
  - Unsubscribe from a topic by `GET /ps/topic1 Observe:1 Token:XX`
- - Remove a topic by `DELETE /ps/topic1`
+ - Remove a topic by `DELETE /ps/topic1`<br/>
+   Note, this will also terminate all CoAP observers of this topic.
    <pre>
    $ ./coap-client -m delete coap://127.0.0.1/ps/topic1
    </pre>

 ### RabbitMQ Behaviour

-Each topic is implemented as an RabbitMQ exchange.
+Each CoAP topic is implemented as an RabbitMQ exchange.
 Subscription to a topic is implemented using a temporary RabbitMQ queue bound to that exchange.

 Names of the temporary queues are composed from a prefix `coap/`, IP:port of the subscriber and the token characters.
 For example, a subscription from 127.0.0.1:40212 using the token `HH` will be served by the queue `coap/127.0.0.1:40212/4848`.
+Deleting this queue will forcibly terminate the observer.

 Retrieval of the most recent published value requires a caching exchange, i.e. either [x-lvc](https://github.com/rabbitmq/rabbitmq-lvc-plugin) or [x-recent-history](https://github.com/videlalvaro/rabbitmq-recent-history-exchange).
+Subscription to other exchange types is possible, but the GET operation will succeed only once a new message published.

 The implementation intentionally differs from the draft-02 in the following aspects:
  - The POST and DELETE operations are idempotent.
 Creating a topic that already exist